ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 ### Assumptions
 We don't program directly with the hardware.
 We work in abstracted environments, like `Three.js`.
-These assumptions include that we're always drawing with triangles, and t
+These assumptions include that we're always drawing with triangles, and the triangles are all independent